 AI risks: what directors and officers need to know

+Directors and officers may find themselves in the crosshairs should negative repercussions arise from the use of such tools.
 To be prepared for the potential regulatory scrutiny or claims activity that comes with the introduction of a new technology, it is imperative that boards carefully consider the introduction of AI, and ensure sufficient risk mitigation measures are in place.

 AI benefits and challenges

 But despite its many potential benefits, AI also brings new challenges for businesses, and risks to be managed.
-Although these risks will vary from sector to sector and depend on where the tools are being deployed, they can include risks such as harm to a businesses’ customers, or financial losses incurred directly by a business itself.
+Although threats will vary from sector to sector and depend on where the tools are being deployed, they can include risks such as harm to a businesses’ customers, or financial losses incurred directly by a business itself.

 An emerging risk for directors and officers